zanuka/leaderport-core-ui/README.md

    ```

 3. WebSocket Integration:
-   While Huma primarily focuses on REST APIs, you can still use it alongside a WebSocket server for real-time updates.
+   While Huma primarily focuses on REST APIs, we can still use it alongside a WebSocket server for real-time updates.
 Use Valkey's Pub/Sub feature to coordinate updates:

    ```go
    func (api *LeaderboardAPI) PublishUpdate(ctx context.Context, update LeaderboardUpdate) error {